acmsigsoft/EmpiricalStandards/docs/Benchmarking.md

         (iv)  the workload, usage profile and/or task sample the system under test is subject to (i.e. what the system is doing when the measures are taken)
         AND justifies the design of the benchmark (in terms of relevance, timeliness, etc.)
         AND reuses existing benchmark design components from established benchmarks or justifies new components
-- [ ]   describes the experimental setup for the benchmark in sufficient detail to support independent replication (or refers to such description in supplementary materials)
+- [ ]   describes the experimental setup for the benchmark in sufficient detail to support independent replication (or refers to such a description in supplementary materials)
-- [ ]   specifies the workload or usage profile in sufficient detail to support independent replication (or refers to such description in supplementary materials)
+- [ ]   specifies the workload or usage profile in sufficient detail to support independent replication (or refers to such a description in supplementary materials)
 - [ ]   allows different configurations of a system under test to compete on their merits without artificial limitations
 - [ ]   assesses stability or reliability using sufficient experiment repetitions and execution duration